Mahdidrm/Emotion-Recognition-CNN-LIME/README.md

 1- We used a convolution neural network (CNN) for the emotions recognition 2- Using the Lime algorithm to monitor the heat maps of the input image which help our CNN decide to select the corresponding emotion.

-For the first step, we used a handcrafted architecture from CNN with these layers:
+Main Code
+-
+# Import the needed libraries
+from __future__ import print_function
+import keras
+from keras.preprocessing.image import ImageDataGenerator from keras.models import Sequential from keras.layers import Dense, Dropout, Activation, Flatten, BatchNormalization from keras.layers import Conv2D, MaxPooling2D from keras.preprocessing.image import ImageDataGenerator import os from keras.models import Sequential from keras.layers.normalization import BatchNormalization from keras.layers.convolutional import Conv2D, MaxPooling2D from keras.layers.advanced_activations import ELU from keras.layers.core import Activation, Flatten, Dropout, Dense from keras.optimizers import RMSprop, SGD, Adam from keras.callbacks import ModelCheckpoint, EarlyStopping, ReduceLROnPlateau from keras import regularizers from keras.regularizers import l1

+# Initialing data
+num_classes = 7                                        # We have 7 Classes: Angry, Disgust, Fear, Happy, Natural, Sad and Surprise
+img_rows, img_cols = 48,48                             # The size of input image
+batch_size = 512                                       # The number of input pixels on model
+train_data_dir = '/src/fer2013/train'                  # Train data(contain 7 subfolder for each emotion)
+validation_data_dir = '/src/fer2013/validation/'       # Test data(contain 7 subfolder for each emotion)

 Creating the model
 -
+# For the first step, we used a handcrafted architecture from CNN with these layers:
 model = Sequential()

 model.add(Conv2D(32, kernel_size=(3, 3), activation='relu',kernel_regularizer=regularizers.l2(0.0001),input_shape=(48,48,1)))